Freedom Index

 SB982 prohibits the use of non-public or outside money for the administration and execution of an election, making sure funding only comes from the taxpayers.
 This bans “Zuckerbucks” from elections in the state.

 The Pennsylvania State Senate passed SB982 on July 7, 2022 by a vote of 46 to 4.
-We have assigned pluses to the ayes because strengthening our election laws are crucial in the preservation of our election process and election integrity.
+We have assigned pluses to the ayes because strengthening our election laws is crucial in the preservation of our election process and election integrity.
 Article IV, Section 2, of the U.S. Constitution provides that “citizens” of the United States “shall be entitled to all privileges and immunities,” such as the “right of citizens of the United States” to vote as prescribed in the 26th Amendment.
 Tightening election laws preserve the integrity of the election process and keeping outside money out of elections will prevent outside influence of elections.

 Transgender Sports | HB972